Qualifications Fellowships and Personal History

 Phillip Bennett is Professor of Obstetrics and Gynaecology and Honorary Consultant in Obstetrics and Gynaecology to Imperial Healthcare NHS Trust at Queen Charlottes and Hammersmith Hospitals.
-He is Director of the Institute of Reproductive and Developmental Biology, NHS Research Director for Women's and Children's Health and Biomedical Research Centre Theme Lead for Women's Health for Imperial Healthcare NHS Trust.
-He is also Clinical Academic Training Lead in Obstetrics and Gynaecology (Imperial Healthcare NHS Trust and NW Thames Deanery).
+He is Director of the Institute of Reproductive and Developmental Biology, NHS Research Director for Women's and Children's Health.
+He also directs (together with David MacIntyre and Lynne Sykes) the March of Dimes European Preterm Birth Research Centre at Imperial and (together with Tom Bourne and Lesley Regan) the Tommy's National Miscarriage Research Centre at Imperial.

 Professor Bennett's principal research interests are the biochemistry and endocrinology of human term and preterm labour, and the stratification, prediction and prevention of preterm birth.